 Shooting during the Venus and Jupiter Conjunction, Dylan O’Donnell turned his telescope towards the opposite horizon to snap a series of photos.
 His aim?
 To freeze the International Space Station zipping across the bright surface of the nearly full Moon.
 His capture captivated the world.

-Tony Rowell is an award-winning photographer specializing in both deep space and landscape astrophotography and time lapse video.
+Tony Rowell was an award-winning photographer specializing in both deep space and landscape astrophotography and time lapse video.
 Shooting both film and digital, Tony’s work has been featured in books, in magazines, and highly recognizable websites.

 Terry is best known as the discoverer of some of the brightest comets of the past decade.
 Most recently C/2017 E4 (